 This system encourages employees to take up the challenge of assignments of their choice that are beyond interorganizational boundaries.
 We have introduced this system to facilitate the autonomous career formation of employees and realize our policy of "placing the right people in the right positions" by matching human resource needs across business domains.
+The system includes an internal recruiting system and an internal job seeking system, a job posting system that recruits personnel according to company-wide management strategies and the needs of individual projects, and a dual assignment challenge system that allows employees to participate in projects outside the scope of their own organization on a dual assignment basis without being transferred to a different division.
 If an employee wants to use his or her capabilities, skills and specialist knowledge in a business area other than the one to which he or she is currently assigned, and if it is judged that the transfer would be beneficial for both the employee concerned and the company, and would enhance the competitiveness of our human resources and organization, then a transfer will be implemented.

-In the fiscal year ended March 2022, a total of 36 people were transferred via this system.
-Since its start in the fiscal year ended March 2000, a total of 499 people have been assigned through this system.
-From the fiscal year ended March 2022 we set up: a) a job posting system through which people can be recruited at any time according to company-wide management strategy and the human resources needs of individual projects, and b) a system that enables cross-organizational project participation on a concurrent post basis without transfer.
-From the fiscal year ending March 2023, we plan to make these individual systems available year-round, and disclose the annual recruitment schedule internally, so that the needs of organizations and individuals can be systematically matched and we can continue to use them as platforms to achieve responsive and strategic human resource allocation.
+From the fiscal year ended March 2023, we made these individual systems available year-round, and disclosed the annual recruitment schedule internally, allowing us to systematically match the needs of organizations and individuals, and continued to use them as platforms to achieve responsive and strategic human resource allocation.
+In the fiscal year ended March 2023, a total of 56 people were transferred via this system.